 Riddington fled to Dusseldorf from Manchester airport after the homicide investigation team had said that a reward of £10,000 was offered for any information that might lead to his arrest.
 He was arrested in Yeni Iskele, North Cyprus on 20 August after Interpol issued a request.

-Riddington had been living in North Cyprus for the past two years using a fake Zambian passport under the name of ‘Ricky de Bruin’, which he obtained in Germany.
+Riddington had been living in North Cyprus for the past two years using a fake Namibian passport under the name of ‘Ricky de Bruin’, which he obtained in Germany.

 The suspect changed his appearance with longer, blonde hair, and entered North Cyprus several times with different counterfeit passports until Interpol warned local authorities about his latest movements.